KTH/skog/README.md

 ### Customize the logger

-Skog is shipped with constructors for `bunyan` and `pino`.

-If you want to use a different logger, use `log.setLogger` instead of initializing.
-The `customLogger` must be an object that maches this interface:
+If you want to use a different logger, use `log.logger`.
+The logger you set must have:

 - 6 logging functions (called trace, debug, info, warn, error and fatal) that accept an arbitrary number of arguments and return nothing
 - A "child" function that accepts one argument and returns a new logger